6 Healthy Sleep Habits For The Whole Family

 #6 | Opt for light evening snacks

 While late night snacks aren’t the best idea right before bed, it’s sometimes nice to treat yourself and indulge in a few goodies.
 But, instead of going straight for the jar of sweets, why not try a healthy late-night snack instead?
 If you’re planning a family movie night, popcorn is a must, but pre-made popcorn often contains high amounts of fats and salts.
-Instead, try this super easy recipe (goes to AMindfulMom.com) that you can make as a family right before the movie.
+Instead, try this super easy recipe from AMindfulMom.com that you can make as a family right before the movie.
 The kids will love hearing the pops against the lid of the pan and you can control exactly how much oil and salt you want to use!